-Learn how to make sangria for the perfect summer drink.
-It’s easy and does the double duty of both looking amazing in a glass and tasting delicious.
-The concept is extremely simple: add fruit to wine and chill.
+Who doesn’t want a pretty sparkling sangria spritzer for 4th of July?
+It’s easy to make and delicious.
+You can zhush it up even more by serving it one of your lovely wine glasses.
+The concept is simple: add fruit to wine and chill.
 There are hundreds of ways to customize your sangria but I find that simple is best.
 Simply add fresh blueberries, strawberries and apples to white wine with a squeeze of lemon, chill and serve with a splash of sparkling water.

 The pretty combination of red strawberries, blue blueberries and white apples makes this a must-serve at your 4th of July barbecue.
 And the best part: it’s easy to transport if you’re not the one doing the hosting.
 Simply pour the wine and fruit into a large jar with a lid or use plastic 32-ounce soup containers.
 A bottle of wine usually contains 25 ounces so figure 5 ounces per person.

-White wine sangria is best with a bright and light wine, something like chardonnay or pinot grigio.
+White wine sangria is best with dry white wine, something like sauvignon blanc or pinot grigio.
 Adding a few dashes of bitters just before serving makes this wine cocktail less sweet.
 This sangria is best enjoyed VERY cold.
 So make sure you keep it in the fridge or in a cooler and have plenty of ice to serve with it.
 Use dainty cocktail glasses or champagne flutes to serve smaller drinks that guests can enjoy before it warms up.
 If you want to learn more ways to make sangria check out our guide to 6 Summer Sangria Recipes Full of Fresh Fruity Flavor.

 If you need a unique dessert for the 4th of July, try our Red Velvet, White and Blue Mini Cupcakes.